FreezeSub Documentation

 Can subscribers still cancel if they don't want to pause?

 Absolutely.
-The pause page always includes a "No thanks, cancel my subscription" option.
+The pause page always includes a "No thanks, cancel my subscription" option at the bottom.
 FreezeSub never prevents a subscriber from cancelling if that's what they truly want.

 What happens to the subscription during a pause?